gevorgiann/class-material/LectureNotes/format_encodings/Oct_5/README.md

   1. Instruction Encodings
-     1. Architecutural Overview of MIPS (part of the ISA)
+     1. Architectural Overview of MIPS (part of the ISA)
         - number of integer registers: 32
         - number of instructions